neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 ```
 -->

-### Test: This to That
+### Test Data Import: _This to That_

 Naturally you'd want to see if you've imported your data correctly.
-Run the _This to That_ query:
+Run the _This to That_ query on the Neo4j browser:

 ```
 MATCH (a)-[r]->(b)